Harmonisation of the Care and Use of Wild and Domestic Mammals and Birds in Field Research

-Much has happened since then: not least, implementation of EU's Directive 2010/63 and new Norwegian legislation.
+Much has happened since 2008: not least, implementation of EU's Directive 2010/63 and new Norwegian legislation.
 Both of these contain new concepts and relatively few specific statements about field research.
 There are many unanswered questions which need to be discussed.
 One of these concerns the dividing line between capture, marking and sample collection of animals for management purposes, and for research.
-Another aim of the meeting will be to close the gap between researchers working in the field and those working with laboratory animals, and to present the PREPARE guidelines for planning research.
+Another aim of the meeting was to close the gap between researchers working in the field and those working with laboratory animals, and to present the PREPARE guidelines for planning research.

 - EU and national legislation, and how it applies to field research

 - Planning field research

 The meeting discussed the use of domestic animals (e.g. sheep and reindeer) in field research, as well as wildlife:

 Regulating the scientific use of animals taken from the wild (Kim Willoughby, Home Office, UK)